Privacy Policy

 17.1 Financial Health Scores

 WealthView may generate a "Financial Health Score" or similar aggregate metric based on your manually entered financial data.
-This score is calculated using deterministic algorithms that consider factors such as debt-to-income ratio, savings rate, portfolio diversification, budget adherence, and emergency fund adequacy.
-This feature is opt-in only and is activated only with your explicit consent.
+This score is calculated from the data you enter, using fixed rules that consider factors such as debt-to-income ratio, savings rate, portfolio diversification, budget adherence, and emergency fund adequacy.
+It is shown on your dashboard as part of the Service.

 Important: Financial Health Scores are provided for informational and educational purposes only.
 They do not constitute financial advice, credit scoring, creditworthiness assessments, or recommendations to buy, sell, or hold any financial instrument.
 The scores do not produce legal effects and are not used to make decisions that significantly affect you.